 Philosopher and psychologist, William James, once said, “The deepest principle of human nature is the craving to be appreciated.”
 You’ll note he does not define the setting; he posits only that people want to be appreciated.
 I’ve been discussing recognition in a professional setting, but please take a moment and watch the following oGoLead video that illustrates the power of recognition.
 These are real people – like the people on your teams.
 Look at the impact being recognized makes, regardless of the reason…what difference would it make if you could bring this much meaning to the people in your life, work or not?

-Lori Demshar is JERA Partnerships’ Director of Strategic Engagement.
+Lori Demshar is JERA Partnerships’ Vice President of Strategic Engagement.
 She creates strategic partnerships with her clients leading to increased revenue, improved productivity, and environments where people can do their best work every day.